-10. Non-current assets - Investments in Associates
+10. Non-Current Assets - Investment in Associates

-2021 2020
+2022 2021

 \$ \$

-Investments in associates - -
+Investments in associates -

 Investments in associates are accounted for in the consolidated financial statements using the equity method of accounting and are carried at cost less impairment by the parent entity.